j3rrywan9/scala-notes/Course1.md

 CBN has the advantage that a function argument is not evaluated at all if the corresponding parameter is not used in the evaluation of the function's body.

 ### CBN, CBV and termination

+CBN and CBV evaluation strategies reduce an expression to the same value, as long as both evaluations terminate.

 We have:
 * If CBV evaluation of an expression *e* terminates, then CBN evaluation of *e* terminates too.